 To use the maximum data rate of 80 Hz, communication over LAN must be selected as the interface.
-For the detector S 2550, please refer to chapter "Configuration - KNAUER UV Detectors with PDA Functionality".
+For the detector S 2550, please refer to "Configuration -KNAUER UV detectors with PDA functionality" on page 44.

 Note: For the detector UVD 2.1S, using the serial port limits the data acquisition rate of the detector to a maximum of 10 Hz.
 To use the maximum data rate of 50 Hz, communication over LAN must be selected as the interface.